openpmix/openpmix/docs/security.rst

     b4e1cb79dfd94c1b9db8eaba02f725c07ef9df2b  pmix-4.2.2.tar.bz2

-To avoid having to manual compare the string, you may use the sha1sum -c parameter, as follows:
+To avoid having to manually compare the string, you may use the ``sha1sum -c parameter`` as follows:

 .. code-block:: sh